durenkael/durenkael/README.md

 - 👋 Hi, I’m @durenkael
 - 👀 I’m interested in making csgo maps
-- 🌱 I’m currently learning 3d modeling
+- 🌱 I like to learn new things, such as blowing stuff up with C-4

 <!---
 durenkael/durenkael is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.